MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 ---
 title: Monitor online endpoints
 titleSuffix: Azure Machine Learning
-description: Monitor online endpoints and create alerts with Application Insights.
+description: See how to monitor Azure Machine Learning online endpoints.
+Find out how to use available metrics, logs, and the integration with Application Insights.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.reviewer: None